electrickery/pd-miXedSon/README.md

 <hr>

 pd-cyclone is a 'fork' of https://svn.code.sf.net/p/pure-data/svn/trunk/externals/miXed/cyclone (via the https://git.puredata.info/cgit/svn2git/libraries/miXed.git/ migrated repository).
 It is cleaned to contain only the cyclone functionality.
 Other parts of the miXed library are either moved (pddp) or unmaintained (toxy, ViCious, riddle).
+Cyclone and miXed is written by Krzysztof Czaja.
+A copy of the original cyclone page is available here: http://fjkraan.home.xs4all.nl/digaud/puredata/cyclone/cyclone_site/cyclone.html

 Within the cyclone file set, the transition to a new build system, started with 0.1-alpha57 is completed.
 The initial version at this github repository will be 0.2beta1.